 If the company’s investments do well and the stock price rises, a dividend is declared and shareholders and participating policyholders share in the profits.

-If life insurance dividends are used to pre-pay premiums, added to the cash value or used to buy paid-up additions to your whole life insurance policy, dividends are not subject to income tax because distributions are not made directly to you.
+If life insurance dividends are used to pre-pay premiums, they are added to the cash value and may be used to buy paid-up additions to your whole life insurance policy, which increase its death benefit.

 If the amount of the dividend is less than your insurance premiums for the year, dividends are considered a return of premium and are not taxable.

-In the event that the dividend exceeds the yearly premium, the amount in excess of the premium is taxable as income as a life insurance tax.
+In the event the dividend exceeds the yearly premium, the amount in excess of the premium is taxable as income and applied as a life insurance tax.

 So, if you paid $1,500 in premiums and your dividend balance is $2,000, the $500 difference is taxable income.

-If dividend-paying whole life insurance is a part of your financial plan, you should thoroughly research and find the best life insurance company that fits your needs.
+If dividend-paying whole life insurance is a part of your financial plan, you should thoroughly research to find the best life insurance company who fits your needs.

 The company should be financially-stable (minimum “A” rating) with a history of paying dividends regularly.